What is the cost per lead for Real Estate Industry?

-You spend INR 15000 on your Adwords Campaign and you received 5 Calls & 15 Form Submissions from that campaign so your CPL would be
+Suppose you spend INR 15000 on your Google Ads(or Adwords) campaign and you received 5 Calls & 15 Form submissions from the campaign so your CPL would be

-This means on average you would have to spend INR 750 to capture a customer’s intent.
+This means on an average you would have to spend INR 750 on Google Ads to capture a customer’s intent.

 There are different ways to tackle this scenario, I prefer to capture ‘Unique Leads’ separately in the report.